Dikendev/npm-benchmark-ts/README.md

 # Benchmark and Data Visualization

-This project was created to measure the execution time of methods in my projects.
+This project was created to measure the execution time of algorithms.
 It's worth mentioning that shorter execution times don't necessarily is the best solution, however they provide a valuable metric for our projects.
-With this project, I aim to demonstrate how we can effectively measure execution time using minimal external libraries.
+With this package, I aim to demonstrate how we can effectively measure execution time using minimal external libraries.

 ## Installation